DeekshithSN/Devops_interview_questions/Devops_mock_interview_8.md

 Devops General Interview Questions
 ---
-Daily activites of devops engineer challenges that you have faced while working devops what are the envirnments which are there in the organization
+- Daily activites of devops engineer
+- challenges that you have faced while working devops
+- what are the envirnments which are there in the organization
+- How the deployents move from one env to other env